bocchino/fprime/Svc/DpWriter/docs/sdd.md

    1. Write `B` to a file, using the format described in the [**File Format**](#file_format) section.
 For the time stamp, use the time provided by `timeGetOut`.

+   1. If `dpWrittenOut` is connected, then send the file name, priority, and file size out on `dpWrittenOut`.

 1. Send `B` on `deallocBufferSendOut`.